jeanslack/pysplitcue/README.md

 # Pysplitcue - CUE sheet splitter, based on shntool and cuetools libraries.

+## This repository has been archived, use [FFcuesplitter](https://github.com/jeanslack/FFcuesplitter) instead.

 Pysplitcue is a stupid wrapper for the [shntool](http://freshmeat.sourceforge.net/projects/shntool)